Escaped inmate from Atwater prison captured, Merced sheriff confirms

 Many questions linger regarding the escape, including how it happened.
 Perhaps more pressing for Merced County officials, however, is the question raised early Saturday morning by Warnke.
 The sheriff said his office wasn’t alerted to the escape until around 12:30 a.m.
 Saturday, after Cabrera-Hernandez already had been on the run for at least four hours.

-The Merced sheriff said he wanted to why that much time elapsed.
+The sheriff said he wanted to know why that much time elapsed.

 “Had they contacted us sooner, we might have had a much different result,” Warnke said.